Shell and Slurm Practice

 Incorrect results | 3 |

-Your repo isn’t organized correctly or doesn’t contain each file needed to successfully run | 3 |
+Your tarball isn’t organized correctly or doesn’t contain each file needed to successfully run | 3 |